awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBPipeline.md

 When you export or import DynamoDB data, you will incur additional costs for the underlying AWS services that are used:
 **AWS Data Pipeline**— manages the import/export workflow for you\.
 **Amazon S3**— contains the data that you export from DynamoDB, or import into DynamoDB\.
-**Amazon EMR**— runs a managed Hadoop cluster to performs reads and writes between DynamoDB to Amazon S3\.
+**Amazon EMR**— runs a managed Hadoop cluster to perform reads and writes between DynamoDB to Amazon S3\.
 The cluster configuration is one `m3.xlarge` instance master node and one `m3.xlarge` instance core node\.
 For more information see [AWS Data Pipeline Pricing](https://aws.amazon.com/datapipeline/pricing), [Amazon EMR Pricing](https://aws.amazon.com/elasticmapreduce/pricing), and [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing)\.

 ## Prerequisites to Export and Import Data<a name="DataPipelineExportImport.Prereqs"></a>